victorm-lc/assistants-demo/README.md

 ## About This Repository

 This repository demonstrates configuration patterns for **LangGraph V1** (October 2024).
-It has been updated from the original YouTube video version to use the new `Runtime[Context]` pattern with typed context schemas (using Pydantic in the examples) and `runtime.context` access, which provides better type safety and IDE support while maintaining the same core architectural concepts.
+It has been updated from the original YouTube video version to use the new `Runtime[Context]` pattern with typed context schemas (using Pydantic in the examples).

+**Current Implementation Note:** The code uses `runtime.get("configurable", {})` as a temporary workaround to access configuration values.
+The recommended `runtime.context` pattern for direct typed access is coming in a future API update and will be the standard way to rebuild graphs at runtime using typed context.

-The migration from `RunnableConfig` → `Runtime[Context]` represents LangGraph's evolution toward stronger typing and better developer experience, coordinated with the LangChain ecosystem.
+The migration from `RunnableConfig` → `Runtime[Context]` represents LangGraph's evolution toward stronger typing and better developer experience.
 Note that while this repository uses Pydantic for context schemas, you can use TypedDict, dataclass, or any typed class.